bw-lamb/parser-combinator/README.md

 ## The `Parser` Type

-The `Parser` type is a function that takes a string as input, and returns a `ParserResult` type.
+The `Parser` type is a function that takes a list of *something* as input, and returns a `ParserResult` type.
 A `ParserResult` is either:

-- A successul parse: The parsed value, as well as the rest of the input string is returned.
+- A successful parse: The parsed value, as well as the rest of the input string is returned.
 - A failed parse: An error message is returned.

 Parsers are ran using the `parse [parser] [input]` function.